Supervised by: Resident Director, College Preparation Program (CPP)

 Attend weekly staff meetings and one-on-one meetings with the Resident Director

 Maintain administrative paperwork including: health and safety inspections, incident reports, budget/expenses, and programming forms

 Report unsafe or non-compliant activity as appropriate and necessary

 Plan and implement extracurricular activities for students (primarily scheduled for afternoons, evenings, and weekends)

 Represent and uphold the values of the Northwestern community and the College Preparation Program in all circumstances

-Completed two years of college by June 2018 (rising junior or senior)
+Completed three years of college by June 2018 (rising senior)